mikedeboer/chromeless2/README.md

 ## Prerequisites

 * OSX 10.5 and later, Windows XP and later, or probably a modern versions of linux (32 or 64 bit).
-* Python 2.5 - 2.7 (3 is not supported); Python 2.6 or 2.7 are recommended (testing isn't as thorough with 2.5).
+* NodeJS 0.10.x or higher.

 ## Getting Started

-The top level `chromeless` python script is capable of several things:
+The top level `chromeless` NodeJS script is capable of several things:

-  * running a browser when provided a path to 'browser HTML'
+  * running an app when provided a path to 'app HTML'
-  * packaging a browser as a xulrunner package, or a standalone exectuable (not yet implemented)
+  * packaging aan app as a xulrunner package, or a standalone exectuable (not yet implemented)
   * running unit tests (not yet implemented)
   * generating static documentation for all current APIs (not yet implemented)

 To get started, you should clone this repository (or download a versioned snapshot) and run:

-    (win32) C:\xxx\chromeless> chromeless
+    (win32) C:\xxx\chromeless> chromeless -r
-    (osx)   $ ./chromeless
+    (osx)   $ ./chromeless -r

-By default, the HTML files in `examples/first_browser` will be executed, and you'll see a very simple browser based on them.
-You may also specify an alternate browser HTML on the command line:
+By default, the HTML files in `examples/api-demo` will be executed, and you'll see a very simple browser based on them.
+You may also specify an alternate app HTML on the command line:

-    (win32) C:\xxx\chromeless> chromeless examples\webgl
+    (win32) C:\xxx\chromeless> chromeless -r examples\webgl
-    (osx)   $ ./chromeless examples/webgl
+    (osx)   $ ./chromeless -r examples/webgl

 From here, you can inspect the implementation of any of these samples, copy, modify and explore.